-For some patients with depression, standard biological treatment with antidepressants, transcranial magnetic stimulation (TMS) and electroconvulsive therapy (ECT) prove ineffective or insufficient.
-At Brigham and Women’s Faulkner Hospital, the Department of Psychiatry offers an alternative treatment option—intravenous ketamine therapy—to people who have not experienced adequate relief with standard treatments to date.
-Intravenous ketamine infusion therapy – though not FDA approved – is an evidenced-based option that can alleviate feelings of depression.
+For some patients with depression, standard treatment with antidepressant medications, transcranial magnetic stimulation (TMS), electroconvulsive therapy (ECT), and psychotherapy prove ineffective or insufficient.
+At Brigham and Women’s Faulkner Hospital, the Department of Psychiatry offers an alternative treatment option—intravenous ketamine therapy—for individuals who have treatment resistant depression..
+Intravenous ketamine infusion therapy – though not FDA approved – is an evidenced-based option that can significantly improve symtoms of depression.

-At Brigham and Women’s Faulkner Hospital, eligible patients undergo a consultation and medical clearance prior to receiving 40-minute ketamine treatments that are delivered by nurses in a highly monitored setting to provide a positive patient experience and enhanced safety.
+At Brigham and Women’s Faulkner Hospital, to determine eligibility for ketamine treatment, patients undergo a consultation and medical clearance.
+If suitable, you will receive 40-minute ketamine treatments that are delivered by nurses in a closely monitored setting that provides enhanced safety and a positive patient experience.

-Details of the ketamine infusion program and eligibility requirements are as follows:
+Details of the ketamine infusion program and eligibility requirements include:

-Target population – healthy adults (>18 years old) with treatment-refractory depression (failure of two adequate trials of antidepressants or ECT/TMS).
+Target population – healthy adults (at least 18 years old) with treatment-resistant depression (failure of two adequate trials of antidepressant medications or ECT/TMS).

 Eligibility interview – 1-hour long.

-Treatments – consists of up to eight sessions, scheduled as three infusions per week.
-Further treatments are based on patient response and provider recommendations.
+Treatment – consists of up to eight treatment sessions, scheduled as three infusions per week.
+Further treatments are based on individual patient response and provider recommendations.

-Discharge supervision – patients will need a responsible adult to transport and supervise the patient upon discharge.
+Discharge supervision – patients will need a responsible adult (friend or family member) to transport and supervise the patient upon discharge.

 Location – infusions will be performed at Brigham and Women’s Faulkner Hospital in the morning.